geins-io/sdk-charp-netcore/README.md

-# Org.OpenAPITools - the C# library for the Geins Management API
+# C# library for the Geins Management API

 Geins Management API is an RESTful api to power your applications who manages your geins services.
 Geins provides an easy-to-use and scalable solution for managing all aspects of an online store, from product listings and customer information to order processing and payment transactions.